RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Related Work

-Cohen et al.~\cite{cohen2023evaluatingrippleeffectsknowledge} introduce \texttt{RippleEdits}, a manually constructed benchmark of factual edits designed to test whether model editing preserves logical consistency across formally related facts (e.g., if ``Jack Depp is the son of Johnny Depp,'' then ``Jack Depp is the sibling of Lily-Rose Depp'').
-Their notion of ripple effect is therefore tied to \textit{explicit relationships} between entities, and evaluation requires \textit{manual labeling} of these relations.
-By contrast, our work develops a general framework that automatically generates evaluation sets by ranking semantic neighborhoods in a large knowledge repository (by default, Wikipedia) in order to measure ripple-effects.
-Rather than focusing on explicit relational entailments, our measure of ripple effects arises naturally from \textit{semantic similarity} (e.g., flu vaccines and COVID vaccines are close in meaning even without a formal relation).
-Their work provides precise, relation-grounded diagnostics for evaluating factual consistency in model editing, and we view our work as a complementary effort that broadens this perspective to automatically measure ripple-effects at scale across domains.
+\textbf{Ripple effects.} Cohen et al.~\cite{cohen2023evaluatingrippleeffectsknowledge} introduced the term, alongside \texttt{RippleEdits}, a manually labeled benchmark for testing whether model edits preserve logical consistency across formally related facts (e.g., if ``Jack Depp is the son of Johnny Depp,'' then ``Jack Depp is the sibling of Lily-Rose Depp'').
+Their notion is tied to \textit{logical entailments between entity-relation triples} and requires \textit{manual labeling} of those relations.
+The same phenomenon has been documented in unlearning, where erasing an unsafe concept (e.g., ``WMDP bio threat'') degrades performance on benign neighbors (e.g., ``biology'') \citep{wmdp,ELM}.